-3.9.
+3.10.
 Cookies

 The HttpServletRequest interface provides the getCookies method to obtain an array of cookies that are present in the request.
 These cookies are data sent from the client to the server on every request that the client makes.
-Typically, the only information that the client sends back as part of a cookie is the cookie name and the cookie value.
-Other cookie attributes that can be set when the cookie is sent to the browser, such as comments, are not typically returned.
+The only information that the client sends back as part of a cookie is the cookie name and the cookie value.
 The specification also allows for the cookies to be HttpOnly cookies.
 HttpOnly cookies indicate to the client that they should not be exposed to client-side scripting code (it's not filtered out unless the client knows to look for this attribute).
 The use of HttpOnly cookies helps mitigate certain kinds of cross-site scripting attacks.

-3.10.
+3.11.
 SSL Attributes